motdotla/dotenv/README.md

 > "Storing [configuration in the environment](http://www.12factor.net/config) is one of the tenets of a [twelve-factor app](http://www.12factor.net/).
 Anything that is likely to change between deployment environments–such as resource handles for databases or credentials for external services–should be extracted from the code into environment variables.
 >
 > But it is not always practical to set environment variables on development machines or continuous integration servers where multiple projects are run.
-Dotenv load variables from a `.env` file into ENV when the environment is bootstrapped."
+Dotenv loads variables from a `.env` file into ENV when the environment is bootstrapped."
 >
 > [Brandon Keepers' Dotenv in Ruby](https://github.com/bkeepers/dotenv)